Beavers (Scouting)

-Others, such as some Traditional Scouting organisations, have never adopted programmes for younger children at all, typically on the grounds that this was not one of Robert Baden-Powell's original programmes.

 History

-A programme for boys who were too young to be Wolf Cubs was set up in Northern Ireland by the 1st Dromore Group in 1963 and it was called The Little Brothers spreading to Belfast with seven groups two years later.
-The creation of an under-eight provision was sparked by the launch of other younger sections in other youth organisations at the time including the Anchors section of the Boys' Brigade which some feared was partly causing a drop in numbers of Cubs experienced at the time.
-As the scheme expanded throughout the rest of the province, it was given the name of Beavers in 1966, having been a name considered by Robert Baden-Powell when creating Wolf Cubs.
+In 1963, The Little Brothers, a programme for boys who were too young to be Wolf Cubs was set up in Northern Ireland by the 1st Dromore Scout Group.
+It spread to Belfast with seven groups two years later.
+The creation of a programme for children aged under eight was sparked by the launch of other younger sections in other youth organisations at the time, including the Anchors section of the Boys' Brigade, which some feared was partly causing a drop in numbers of Cubs experienced at the time.
+As the scheme expanded throughout the rest of the province, it was given the name of Beavers in 1966, having been a name considered by Robert Baden-Powell when The Boy Scouts Association created its Wolf Cubs.

 A Canadian Beaver programme was designed and tested in Winnipeg, Manitoba in 1971 by Harry McCartney, Alan Jones, and Gordon Hanna. and in 1972 it was expanded across the Scouts Canada organisation.
 It was formally made a programme of Scouts Canada in 1974.

-This was closely followed by the Republic of Ireland in the same year.
+This was followed by the Republic of Ireland in the same year.
 Beaver formally became a programme of the Scout Association of the United Kingdom in 1986.
-Beavers and programmes for similar ages spread to a few other Scouting organisations around the world.
-Beavers were not formally adopted by many Scouting organisations until well into the 1980s.
+Beavers and programmes for similar ages spread to a few other Scout organisations around the world by the late 1980s.